 - Stand erect, but not stiff.
 Avoid slouching or leaning on the stand.

 - If you are holding a Bible, hold it chest high and out a ways from your chest.
 This will make it more convenient to look at the audience.

 - Do not read in a monotone.
-High pitch is usually associated with a feeling of excitement, alarm, joy, rage, or extreme grief; moderate pitch is used in narration, description, explanation, or teaching; low pitch is used with reverence, gloom, despair, or devotion.
+A high pitch is usually associated with a feeling of excitement, alarm, joy, rage, or extreme grief; a moderate pitch is used in narration, description, explanation, or teaching; a low pitch is used with reverence, gloom, despair, or devotion.

 - Avoid mumbling.
 Hold your head up so you don't squeeze off your throat.
 Read clearly, distinctly, and loudly.

 - Make each word distinct.
-Sometimes we will blend the ending constanant from one word with the beginning constanant of the next word.
+Sometimes we will blend the ending consonant from one word with the beginning consonant of the next word.
 Avoid doing this.

 - Avoid reading too rapidly or too slowly.
 Some confuse good reading with the speed of the reading.
 Others equate slow reading with reverence.
 Neither is true.
 Read at a moderate pace.